ARMmbed/BLEIntros/Docs/Introduction/DevIntro.md

 ##BLE on mbed

-[mbed](http://developer.mbed.org) gives you three things: a well defined hardware platform, APIs to abstract this platform (including some specifically for BLE) and an online compiler integrated with these tools:
+[mbed](https://www.mbed.com/) gives you three things: a well defined hardware platform, APIs to abstract this platform (including some specifically for BLE) and an online compiler integrated with these tools:

 1. Some platforms require an external [BLE component](http://developer.mbed.org/components/cat/bluetooth/), and [some](http://developer.mbed.org/platforms/mbed-HRM1017/) [have it](http://developer.mbed.org/platforms/RedBearLab-BLE-Nano/) [built-in](http://developer.mbed.org/platforms/Nordic-nRF51-Dongle/).

-2. mbed has a BLE-specific API ([BLE_API](http://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_API/file/1956023d42fb/README.md)), a high level abstraction for using BLE on multiple platforms.
+2. mbed has a BLE-specific API ([BLE_API](https://github.com/ARMmbed/ble)), a high level abstraction for using BLE on multiple platforms.
+You can [see the Doxygen here](https://docs.mbed.com/docs/ble-api/en/latest/api/index.html).

 3. The mbed BLE tools are written in C++ and can be used from the online [mbed compiler](https://developer.mbed.org/compiler/) or offline, for example with [GCC](http://developer.mbed.org/forum/team-63-Bluetooth-Low-Energy-community/topic/5257/).